CodeByJatin123/Javascript/README.md

 Array.of()
 This method is used to create a new array from the given values.
 It is a simple and clear way to create an array from multiple variables.

+I Learned Today (JavaScript Objects)

+A single object can be created using object literal syntax {}.

+Properties can be added to an object after creation using dot notation.

+Objects can store different types of values like strings, booleans, and numbers.

+An object can also contain another object inside it (nested objects).

+Nested object values can be accessed using dot notation step by step.

+JavaScript allows accessing deeply nested properties like regularuser.fullname.firstname.

+Objects can have numeric keys, which are automatically treated as strings.

+Two or more objects can be merged into one object.

+The spread operator (...) is the recommended and modern way to merge objects.

+Using spread operator creates a new object without modifying the original ones.

+Merging objects helps in combining data cleanly and efficiently.